Kafka

 # Also note that this client sends a fetch to each broker concurrently, meaning the client will

-# buffer up to <brokers * max bytes> worth of memory.
+# buffer up to <brokers * max bytes> in memory.
 This corresponds to the Java fetch.max.bytes setting.

 #